marcbelmont/cnn-watermark-removal/README.md

 ## Design choices

 At train time, I generate a mask.
 It is a rectangle with randomly generated parameters (height, width, opacity, black/white, rotation).
 The mask is applied to a picture and the network is trained to find what was added.
 The loss is abs(prediction, image_perturbations)**1/2.
-The loss is not on the entire picture.
+It is not on the entire picture.
 An area around the mask is used to make the problem more tractable.

 The network architecture does not down-sample the image.
 The prediction with a down-sampling network were not accurate enough.
 To have a large enough receptive field and not blow up the compute, I use dilated convolution.
 So concretely, I have a densenet style block, a bunch of dilated convolutions and final convolution to output a picture (3 channels).
 I did not spend much time doing hyper-parameters optimization.
 There's room to get better results using the current architecture.

+Limitations: this architectures does not generalize to watermarks that are too different from the one generated with `create_mask` and it produces decent results only when the overlay is applied in an additive fashion.

 ## Usage